securing knowledge through sharing

 Saturday, December 31, 2011

-There were of course many more important teachers in Okinawan history that have made an impact on the Shojukan Dojo.
+There were of course many more important teachers in Okinawan history that have made an impact on our Dojo.
 The lineage's of Kanryo Higaonna, Kanbun Uechi, Matayoshi Shinpo, Shinken Taira, Shigeru Nakamura, and Seikichi Odo to name but a few.

 These include Tachi waza (stances) and how to move while maintaining balance.
 Central to this theory is the Tai Sabaki, or the ability to change body positions and to evade the attack of your opponent, these are used in conjunction with Uke waza (receiving techniques).